jml-hybs/jml-hybs/README.md

 A Teacher and Web Developer
 ---------------------------

-I'm fascinated with computers and technologies ever since I was in high-school but didn't have any idea about programming at first.
-When 2020 started, I finally have the time to learn about programming especially web development.
-Started slow but motivated and eager, I work my way through Web Development courses from HTML, CSS and JavaScript.
+I've been fascinated by computers and technology since high school but had no idea about programming at first.
+When 2020 started, I finally had the time to learn programming, especially web development.
+Starting slowly but motivated and eager, I worked my way through web development courses covering HTML, CSS, and JavaScript.
 I then set a goal to learn the MERN stack.
-After learning few more technologies like Firebase and Svelte and doing projects I was hooked.
+After learning additional technologies like Firebase and Svelte and completing projects, I was hooked.

 *   ⚡  I still love teaching!
 *   🚀  I'm currently working on [ClimbsPh (In Progress)](http://climbsph.web.app/) A mounting climbing Social Media App for Filipinos.